WICG/webpackage/draft-yasskin-wpack-bundled-exchanges.md

 The `section-lengths` and `sections` arrays contain the actual content of the bundle and are defined in {{sections}}.
 The `section-lengths` array is embedded in a byte string to facilitate reading it from a network.
-This byte string MUST be less than 8192 (8*1024) bytes long, and parsers MUST not load any data from a `section-lengths` item longer than this.
+This byte string MUST be less than 8192 (8*1024) bytes long, and parsers MUST NOT load any data from a `section-lengths` item longer than this.

 The bundle ends with an 8-byte integer holding the length of the whole bundle.